 I was extremely lucky with the weather – it was a lot warmer than expected for the time of year.

 If I had known this beforehand, I would have taken fewer clothes.
 I could have easily saved over a kilogram of weight in my pack.
 Another 250g could also have been saved if I had not taken the solar panel.
-However, I did use it a lot because I was camping rough every night and was never anywhere long enough to charge my phone fully.
+However, I did use it a lot because I was camping rough every night and was never anywhere long enough to charge my phone, ipod, flip 10 power pack and head torch fully.

 Now having done the walk, I found that I spent a lot more time in cafes and pubs and could charge things more often than expected.
-So I should have just taken more USB plugs so I could top up everything at the same time, and this would have saved the weight of the solar panel.
+So I should have just taken more USB plugs so I could top up everything at the same time, or stayed in accommodation at least once a week, charging everything overnight.
+This would have saved the weight of the solar panel.

 11kgs was a comfortable weight to carry.
 I usually walk at about 2 miles an hour but this increased to nearer 3 by the end, due to the lighter pack and the increase in my fitness.
 By the time I reached John O’Groats I had an overall average of about 20 miles a day.

 If I was planning to climb the 3 peaks again, I would start the walk a month or two later because I needed an ice axe and crampons to climb them safely.
 I was VERY lucky not to have had an accident.
 Another good reason to start later in warmer weather is so I could carry fewer clothes and a lighter sleeping bag.
 This could save about 2kgs.
 Starting later in the season would also be better for longer days, as I was often getting up later and stopping earlier than I wanted to due to loss of daylight.